 Devices and/or applications might expect an AtoN message from these stations and interpret them accordingly.

+IALA considers that the symbol used for AMRD must be available on Radar and ECDIS and be substantially different from those used for other AIS devices, especially Class A and B shipborne AIS

-IALA suggest to confirm the impact of the chosen numbering scheme for AMRD Group A with the industry.
+IALA suggest to confirm the impact of the chosen numbering scheme for AMRD with the industry.

+IALA will make a further submission on AMRD at NCSR.

 Actions requested